I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 Photo credit: LKAB

-I’ve covered the move of the church in Kiruna in northern Sweden in August 2025 for the BBC.
 The story became huge, largely due to the extraordinary pictures of a beautiful wooden church rolling down the road to its new location.
-The jaw-dropping visuals appeared to have fascinated the whole world and I ended up reporting live non-stop for 48 hours on TV, radio and social media
+The jaw-dropping visuals appeared to have fascinated the whole world and I ended up reporting live non-stop for 48 hours on BBC News Online, TV, radio and social media

 When in Kiruna, I also met up with Kaj to interview them on a story unrelated to the church move.